Officer Hetland to be honored as First Responder of the Year

-MADISON — The late Racine Police Officer John Hetland has been named as the First Responder of the Year for the 63rd Assembly District, Rep. Robin Vos, R-Rochester announced Monday.
+MADISON — The late Racine Police Officer John Hetland has been named as the First Responder of the Year for the 63rd Assembly District, Assembly Speaker Robin Vos, R-Rochester announced Monday.

 The award, which will be given to his family, is part of a new recognition program for the Wisconsin State Assembly.

-Representatives each chose a recipient for their Assembly District, many of whom will be present for the award ceremony during the Assembly floor session on Thursday, October 10.
+Each state representative chooses a recipient for their assembly district, many of whom will be present for the award ceremony during the Assembly floor session on Thursday.

-Officer Hetland’s family is unable to attend the ceremony but will be given the award at a later time.
-While off duty from the Racine Police Department, Officer Hetland tried to stop an armed robbery and was fatally injured in the process.
+Hetland’s family is unable to attend the ceremony but will be given the award at a later time, Vos said.

+While off duty from his duties with the Racine Police Department, Hetland, 49, tried to stop an armed robbery on June 17 at Teezers Bar and Grill, 1936 Lathrop Ave., and was shot and killed in the process.

-“Officer Hetland is a hero who lost his life protecting others,” Rep. Vos said in the news release.
+“Officer Hetland is a hero who lost his life protecting others,” Vos said in a news release.
 “Despite being off duty when an armed robbery began, his dedication to duty prompted him to step in to try and thwart a crime.”

+A 24-year veteran of the Police Department, Hetland held several roles including serving as a field training officer and was a member of the Greater Racine FBI Gang Task Force.

 “I hope his children and parents will take some comfort knowing that John is a hero,” Vos said.
 “He ran toward danger to help people in need; we all are grateful for his service.”

-At the beginning of the first responder presentation, Speaker Vos has asked Anthony Ballastari, chaplain at the Racine County Jail, to give a special prayer for the First Responders of the Year and all first responders around the state.
+Vos has asked Anthony Ballastari, chaplain at the Racine County Jail, to give a special prayer for the First Responders of the Year and all first responders throughout the state at the beginning of Thursday's presentation.

-Thursday’s ceremony for the first responders begins at 1 p.m. and can be viewed online at wiseye.org.
+The ceremony for the first responders is scheduled to begin at 1 p.m.
+Thursday and can be viewed online at wiseye.org.

 Racine police gathered on Tuesday morning outside of Teezer's Bar, 1936 Lathrop Ave., where Racine Police Officer John Hetland was killed while off-duty while trying to stop an armed robbery.
 From there, the officers formed a processional following the hearse to Milwaukee for the autopsy.